 For design evaluation, the pressure drop and flow splits in the distribution systems and the air flow patterns through multiple outlets can be analyzed.
 In case of thermal analysis, air temperature distribution can be also calculated, including the effect of the heat transfer between the HVAC system components and its neighboring components.
 In addition to flow and thermal analyses, aeroacoustic noise analysis involving fans and flows thru the distribution systems such as ducts and registers can be performed as well.
 (Details of this topic can be found under the HVAC System and Fan Noise application section.)

-Features and benefits of Exa’s solution for HVAC units and distribution systems:
+Features and benefits of SIMULIA solution for HVAC units and distribution systems:

-- PowerFLOW is capable to capture the flow changes due to small differences in geometries, leading to meaningful design evaluations for better flow distributions.
+- PowerFLOW is capable of capturing the flow changes due to small differences in geometries, leading to meaningful design evaluations for better flow distributions.

 - Rotating geometries such as fans and blowers are simulated with either sliding mesh or a multiple reference frame (MRF).